HOGENT-Web/csharp/chapters/02/slides/presentation.md

 To start learning this chapter:
 - Open Visual Studio Code
-- Install the `.NET Interactvie Notebooks` extension
+- Install the `.NET Interactive Notebooks` extension
     > Check the install guide, normally it should already be installed.
 - GIT Clone the repository